MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

       - Update leaflet elevation to the current version using current d3.js.
       - parameter 'showalltracks' : Check why the file has to be uploaded with GPX-Uploader and metadata has to be written to the GPX-file.

+# Tile Server for Leaflet Map Tiles
+Since version 0.11.0, it is also possible to cache the leaflet tiles locally on your own server.
+This procedure conforms to the guidelines of the osmfoundation (https://operations.osmfoundation.org/policies/tiles/).
+There is no bulk download and the maps are stored locally.
+The Http referer of the current request is used as the Http referer.
+In addition the visitor's IP is NOT forwarded to the map server.
+This ensures that the use of maps from OpenStreeMap complies with the General Data Protection Regulation EC 2016/679.
+Therefore, no notice is required in the privacy policy of the website.
+This option can be set via the admin panel.
+Furthermore, the conversion of the tiles into webp file format can be selected in order to meet Google Pagespeed requirements.
+Drawback: No fileage clean-up implemented.
+So, once stored, the tiles are used forever.
+Currently, only a manual deletion works which forces a new download of the tiles.

 # Frequently Asked Questions